Do you dream of turning your interior design hobby into a successful career?

 Always be on time – building work is full of delays due to numerous factors, don’t be another reason for delays.
 Always be on time and if it is really out of your control, communicate with your clients.
 Be honest and let them know you are running late.
 Be a reliable aspect of the project.

-Don’t undersell yourself – you have worked hard for your qualifications, your clients have come to you for those skills.
+Don’t undersell yourself – you have worked hard for your qualifications, your clients have come to you for those interior design skills.

 Dare To Be Different

 - Dare to be different and unique but make sure you answer the brief